Seika Izawa: Continued title reign

 Izawa was expected to face the one-time Rizin Super Atomweight title challenger Miyuu Yamamoto in a non-title bout at Rizin 42 on May 6, 2023.
 The fight was postponed for New Year's Eve, as Yamamoto tore her anterior cruciate ligament in training and was forced to undergo surgery.

 Izawa faced Suwanan Boonsorn in a women's super atomweight bout at Deep Jewels 41 on May 28, 2023.
 She won the fight by unanimous decision.

 Izawa made her first Rizin Super Atomweight title defense against Claire Lopez at Super Rizin 2: Rizin X Bellator on July 30, 2023.
 She won the fight via ninja choke submission in the first round.

 The match between Izawa and Miyuu Yamamoto in a non-title bout was rescheduled on December 31, 2023, at Rizin 45.
 She won the fight via rear-naked choke submission in the second round.

 Izawa challenged Si Yoon Park for the Jewels Atomweight championship at Deep Jewels 44 on March 24, 2024.
 She won the fight via ninja choke submission in the second round.

 Izawa faced Kanna Asakura in a non-title bout at Rizin 48 on September 29, 2024.
 She won the fight by unanimous decision.

 Izawa faced Lucia Apdelgarim in a non-title bout at Rizin 49 on December 31, 2024.
 She won the fight via armbar submission in the first round.

 Izawa formally vacated her Jewels Strawweight Championship on July 11, 2025.

 Izawa faced Shin Yu-jin at Super Rizin 4 on July 27, 2025.
 Shin failed to make weight at the official weigh-ins, as she came in .5 lbs over the strawweight limit.
 Izawa won the fight by a first-round arm-triangle choke submission.

-Izawa made her second Rizin Super Atomweight title defense against Saori Oshima at Rizin Landmark 12.
+Izawa made her second Rizin Super Atomweight title defense against Saori Oshima at Rizin Landmark 12 on November 3, 2025.
 She won the bout via unanimous decision.

+Izawa made her third Rizin Super Atomweight title defense against Rena Kubota at Rizin: Shiwasu no Cho Tsuwamono Matsuri on December 31, 2025.
+She won the fight by a second-round submission.

+On April 12, 2026, at Rizin Landmark 13, Izawa announced she vacated the super atomweight title as she is pregnant.